flowersteam/TeachMyAgent/TeachMyAgent/doc/documentation.md

     Teacher.record_test_episode(ep_ret, ep_len)
 ```

-Your student must then be added to the `students` subpackage as well as in `student_args_handler.py`.
+Your student must then be added to the `students` subpackage as well as in `run_utils.student_args_handler`.
-Note that we provide a `test_policy.py` file which loads a task from a test set, loads a trained policy and use it in the task.
+Note that we provide a `students.test_policy` file which loads a task from a test set, loads a trained policy and use it in the task.
 This code currently only works for SpinningUp or Baselines models, so you should modify it if your student does not use any of these.

 ## Teachers

-All our teachers extend the same `AbstractTeacher` class which defines their required methods:
+All our teachers extend the same `teachers.algos.AbstractTeacher` class which defines their required methods:

 * `record_initial_state(self, task, state)`: record initial state of the task.
 * `episodic_update(self, task, reward, is_success)`: get episodic reward and binary success reward.